saravanak/labs/diary/blog/2023-12-09-playing-with-data-and-candles.md

 wanted to have a phone number sent in across as a `param`.
 Since the phone number was in the format `ddd-ddd-dddd` , this was actually converting the parameter value to a number by doing the subtractions!
-Eventually overcame this by concantenating a character and trimming that character in the query.
+Eventually overcame this by concatenating a character and trimming that character in the query.
 Might be using a sql driver in a higher level language would have made this easier.

 In the process, also learnt to work with the terminal in the new NeoVim case